Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 > Since all is open-source, you have this power too :)

-The next pain I got in the app distribution process is to make other teammates test the updates!
+The next pain I got in the Capacitor app distribution process is to make other teammates test the updates!

 With TestFlight, the issue is simple, bring people in your team and make them understand how to get it is time-consuming!